sebastiansandqvist/mithril-examples/README.md

 ```

 When adding text descriptions for code examples in `src/examples/**/text.js`, you can use `src/util/markup.js` to help format the text.
 This provides a minimal markdown-like syntax for formatting links (`[title](url)`), code (``var x = 5``), and unordered lists (`* list item`).

+# Todo

+- Add jsfiddles to refactored examples
+- Add jsx syntax to refactored examples
+- Finish refactoring examples in `src/examples/old/...`
+- Add `{ key: ??? }` to todo example?
+- Allow filtering examples by tags
+- Fix markup.js bug that requires todo/text.js to have ``dom`` on its own line
+- Find better url for `tags.dom`
+- Use async/await for cleaner morse code player
+- Stop morse player's sound in `onremove()`